 "A leader can lead people to see light or darkness"

-In her final year at university, Mary was elected to the student government in spite of having no money to run a campaign, serving as Deputy Minister of Information, Communication, Student Union and Foreign Relations, on a platform of fighter gender inequity.
+In her final year at university, Mary was elected to the student government to represent a body of 20,000 young people, in spite of having no money to run a campaign.
+She served as Deputy Minister of the Student Union and won popular support for the action she took against gender inequity.
 "Leadership comes with a lot of responsibilities.
 A leader can lead people to see light or darkness," she says.